NzizaPacifique250/stepper_widget/README.md

 # stepper_widget

-A small Flutter demo app that demonstrates the Material `Stepper` widget in a clear, informative shipping-tracking UI.
+A compact demo showing the Material `Stepper` widget used for a 5-step shipping timeline.

 Project context
 - Purpose: Provide an example screen that shows how to use Flutter's `Stepper` (vertical) for multi-step workflows such as shipping/tracking or onboarding.